 Optimize them too by maximizing the use of free tools and features.
-Of instance, Facebook page’s cover photo is important for branding.
+For instance, a Facebook page’s cover photo is important for branding.
 The same goes for profile photos.

 Use high-resolution images.
-Check each channel’s requirements so the images you use won’t appear pixelized (or stretched in layman’s term).
+Check each channel’s requirements so the images you use won’t appear pixelized (or stretched in layman’s terms).

 Check for completeness and accuracy of information especially the contact details.
 Fill out the fields.

 An important tip is to use keywords that your target audience may use when searching for your brand, product, or service.